-With recent updates in Google Slides, the ability to edit an image in the app is getting better.
-In addition to cropping, masking images into shapes, and making adjustments such as recolor, transparency, and contrast, we can now add shadows AND reflections in the Format options sidebar.
+With each Google Slides update, the ability to edit an image in the app is getting better.
+We can crop, mask images into shapes, and make adjustments such as recolor, transparency, and contrast.
+We can also add drop shadows, reflections, AND (my favorite) resize to a specific size using the Format options sidebar.

 Format Options: Recolor

 - When you click on the image, the Format options menu appears.

 - Click on Format options.